ritaaaa7/hubspot-crm-data-extractor/README.md

 ## 📌 Overview
 A Chrome Extension built using Manifest V3 that extracts Contacts, Deals, and Tasks from a live HubSpot CRM page using DOM scraping and displays them in a React-based popup dashboard.

 > ⚠️ No HubSpot APIs are used.
-Extraction is done purely from visible DOM as per assignment instructions.
+Extraction is done purely from visible DOM.

 ---